-The below guide is designed to assist readers in understanding the information provided in the FY 2015-16 Budget, as well as how the document is organized.
+The user's guide is designed to assist readers in understanding the information provided in the Fiscal Year (FY) 2015-16 Budget, as well as how the document is organized.
 The FY 2015-16 Budget document includes 18 chapters and a glossary.
 The explanations below provide additional details for each of the sections.